root-project/training/NCPSchool2021/README.md

 ## Specific submodules

+* [Introduction](introduction.ipynb): An introduction to using ROOT in a Python Jupyter Notebook.
 * [Examples](Examples): Notebooks showing core ROOT functionalities in C++ and Python.
 * [RDataFrame](RDataFrame): Notebooks demonstrating ROOT RDataFrame, a high-level interface for HEP data analysis.